The Bride and the Bachelors at the Barbican

 And yet, another question is raised: where are all the women?
 Women feature in this exhibition as contemporary performers, as dancers and musicians, but this belies the reality and oversight of their artistic contribution by art historians and the Barbican.
 In such a wide-ranging exhibition linking artists who were not exact contemporaries but who influenced each other, where, for example, is Sherrie Levine’s bronze Fountain of 1991?

 Cage’s music still sounds experimental after decades, and manuscripts and drawings give an insight into his inventive process.
 The Bride and the Bachelors is a work in parts on glass, and the exhibition features several works by the other artists on transparent surfaces.
 Another highlight is Field Painting by Jasper Johns (1963), a painting with text and objects so up-to-date that, like all the works, it could be placed in a gallery as if it was made today.

 There is a full programme of events, talks, films and theatre in the Barbican’s Dancing around Duchamp season, and, inside the gallery, live dancers perform short pieces by Cunningham at set times.
 With music and sound by Cage and others playing in the gallery, this multi-media exhibition is mesmerising.

 The Bride and the Bachelors: Duchamp with Cage, Cunningham, Rauschenberg and Johns is at the Barbican Art Gallery until 9th June 2013.
-For further information visit here.
+For further information visit the gallery’s website here.